-- 27 studies link porn use to lower sexual arousal or sexual dysfunctions with sex partners.
+- Over 40 studies link porn use to lower sexual arousal or sexual dysfunctions with sex partners.

-- 25 studies falsify the claim that sex and porn addicts “have high sexual desire” (more below).
+- 25 studies counter the claim that sex and porn addicts “have high sexual desire” (more below).

 - The two studies cited have nothing to do with porn addicts’ inability to control use despite negative consequences.

 - The two studies cited did not identify who was or wasn’t a porn addict, so can tell us nothing about “porn addiction.”

 - Those subjects who scored higher on the sex addiction questionnaire (not porn addiction) did not “control their arousal better” while viewing vanilla porn.
 They were very likely bored by the vanilla porn (i.e., desensitized, which is an addiction-related brain change).

 PRAUSE: “Addiction models often propose that the substance use or behavior is used to ameliorate or escape negative affect.
 Those reporting problems with sex films actually reported less negative affect at baseline/pre-viewing than controls (Prause, Staley, & Fong, 2013).”